Es erhub sich ein Streit, BWV 19: History and words

 Bach took up his position in Leipzig in 1723.
-His first years in the city were particularly productive in terms of cantatas for the church calendar.
+His first two years in the city were particularly productive in terms of cantatas for the church calendar.
 As well as being a Christian festival, St. Michael's Day was important in the commercial life of Leipzig as it marked the start of one of the city's annual trade fairs.

 The prescribed readings for the day were from the Book of Revelation, Michael fighting the dragon, and from the Gospel of Matthew, heaven belongs to the children, the angels see the face of God.
-The text of the cantata was written by Christian Friedrich Henrici, better known as Picander.
-By now a regular collaborator of the composer, Picander had provided the libretto for a previous St Michael's Day cantata.
-Picander includes as the closing chorale a stanza from a hymn by Christoph Demantius.
+The text of the cantata was originally written by Christian Friedrich Henrici, better known as Picander, who published it in Leipzig in 1725 in his collection Sammlung Erbaulicher Gedancken über und auf die gewöhnlichen Sonn- und Fest-Tage Leipzig.
+Picander had become by then a regular collaborator of the composer, who had also provided the libretto for a previous St. Michael's Day cantata.
+The text that Bach actually used for the cantata, expands this model and appears in a cantata collection by Christoph Birkmann in Nuremberg 1728, GOtt-geheiligte Sabbaths-Zehnden; Birkmann may have been the poet who made the changes.

-The chorale theme is Freu dich sehr, o meine Seele, which was codified by Louis Bourgeois when setting the Geneva Psalm 42 in his collection Pseaumes octante trios de David (Geneva, 1551).
+The closing chorale is the ninth stanza from a hymn by Christoph Demantius; the chorale theme is Freu dich sehr, o meine Seele, which was codified by Louis Bourgeois when setting the Geneva Psalm 42 in his collection Pseaumes octante trios de David (Geneva, 1551).
 Bourgeois seems to have been influenced by the secular song "Ne l'oseray je dire" contained in the Manuscrit de Bayeux published around 1510.

+Bach led the Thomanerchor in the first performances on 29 September 1726, a morning service at the Nikolaikirche, with a sermon given by Friedrich Wilhelm Schütz, and a vespers service at the Thomaskirche where Urban Gottfried Sieber held the sermon.
+Bach's son Wilhelm Friedemann Bach conducted a performance in Halle around 1752, with a revised third movement.
+His son Carl Philipp Emanuel Bach used parts of it for a pastiche that he performed in Hamburg first in 1770.

+The cantata is regarded as part of Bach's third cantata cycle.

 Scoring and structure

-The piece is scored for three vocal soloists (soprano, tenor, and bass), four-part choir, and a Baroque instrumental ensemble of three trumpets, timpani, two oboes, oboe da caccia, two oboes d'amore, two violins, viola, and basso continuo.
+The cantata is scored for three vocal soloists (soprano, tenor, and bass), four-part choir, and a Baroque instrumental ensemble of three trumpets, timpani, two oboes, oboe da caccia, two oboes d'amore, two violins, viola, and basso continuo.
 Traditionally in Leipzig during Bach's time the Feast of St Michael celebrations used the largest orchestra available.
 All known complete Bach cantatas for this occasion include trumpet and timpani.